 You’ve seen the platforms.
 You’ve read the use cases.
 Now it’s time to decide.

-Here’s a recap checklist designed to help you make the right decision:
+Use this recap checklist to make the right decision:

-✅ Does the platform integrate with your existing workflows and CRM softwares?
+✅ Does the platform integrate with your existing workflows and CRM software?

 ✅ Will your team actually use it daily, without friction?